dnidever/synspec/docs/index.rst

 1) Model Atmospheres

-   Synspec can read Kurucz/ATLAS or MARCS model atmospheres.
-See pages 12-17 in the `MOOG manual <_static/syn43guide.pdf>`_ for the format and examples.
+   Synspec can read TLUSTY, Kurucz/ATLAS or MARCS model atmospheres.
+See page 10 in the `Synspec manual <_static/syn43guide.pdf>`_ for the format and examples.

 2) Linelists

    Synspec requires a specific linelist format.
-See pages 20-21 in the `Synspec manual <_static/syn43guide.pdf>`_ for the format.
+See pages 9-10 in the `Synspec manual <_static/syn43guide.pdf>`_ for the format.

 3) Stellar parameters and elemental abundances.